fiowro/pmm2-doc/virtual-appliance.md

 The following procedure describes how to run the PMM Server appliance using the graphical user interface of VirtualBox:

 1. Download the OVA.
-The latest version is available at the [https://www.percona.com/downloads/pmm](Download Percona Monitoring and Management) site.
+The latest version is available at the [Download Percona Monitoring and Management](https://www.percona.com/downloads/pmm) site.

 2. Import the appliance.
 For this, open the File menu and click Import Appliance and specify the path to the OVA and click Continue.
 Then, select Reinitialize the MAC address of all network cards and click Import.